 Insurance companies also need employees who are knowledgeable about AI.
 Many of the newer AI platforms alleviate the need for a large contingent of such resources.
 To accelerate the use of AI, companies can train a broad swath of employees on the basics and a smaller subset on further details.

 Since there is a lot of progress in using AI for natural language processing, insurers should focus on using conversational assistants to improve the customer experience.
 Although training these assistants to understand the insurance domain can be challenging and difficult to do effectively, this is an evolving area that will see improvement.
-For example, DXC helped a life insurer improve the efficiency of its contact centre service personnel by assisting the company with a digital assistant that does real-time search of complex policy documents.
+For example, DXC helped a life insurer improve the efficiency of its contact center service personnel by assisting the company with a digital assistant that does real-time search of complex policy documents.

 There is a lot of progress in the insurtech space, where startups have taken on the task of solving one of several smaller issues.
-Insurance entities should evaluate the smaller insurtechs and approach partnership discussions with an eye toward monetising the results of the partnership.
+Insurance entities should evaluate the smaller insurtechs and approach partnership discussions with an eye toward monetizing the results of the partnership.

 While showing that AI works in a proof-of-concept setting is straightforward, the above-mentioned issues need to be addressed as insurers begin moving their work into production.